SkyTemple/skytemple-files/README.rst

 of reproducibility.
 In theory it should be possible to turn an unmodified ROM into a ROM hack just from its asset files.

 Note however that SkyTemple Files can only apply assets which it implements.
-Some other tools may support editing other file formats in the ROM, these need to apply their changes on their own.
+Some other tools may support editing other file formats in the ROM.
+These need to apply their changes on their own.

 .. _decomp: https://github.com/pret/pmd-sky.